pohlm01/master-thesis/B_appendix.typ

 caption: [Extension data in `trust_anchors` extension] ) <fig:bytes_trust_anchors>

-As a reply to the `ClientHello`, the server sends a couple handshake messages, namely `ServerHello`, `Change Cipher Spec`, `Encrypted Extensions`, `Certificate`, `Certificate Verify`, and `Finished`.
+As a reply to the `ClientHello`, the server sends a couple of handshake messages, namely `ServerHello`, `Change Cipher Spec`, `Encrypted Extensions`, `Certificate`, `Certificate Verify`, and `Finished`.
 Most of these messages stay the same with @mtc.
-The only differences are the `server_certificate_type` extension sent in `Encrypted Extensions` message, and the `Certificate` message.
+The only differences are the `server_certificate_type` extension sent in the `Encrypted Extensions` message and the `Certificate` message.
 @fig:wireshark_server_hello and @fig:bytes_certificate_message show the parsed messages in Wireshark and the bytes of the `Certificate` message, respectively.
 The top of @fig:wireshark_server_hello shows that the server selected the certificate type with code point `0xe0`, i.e., @mtc.
-The second part shows that Wireshark had problem parsing the `Certificate` message and therefore highlights errors in yellow.
+The second part shows that Wireshark had trouble parsing the `Certificate` message and, therefore, highlights errors in yellow.
-This is not a surprise, as Wireshark does not understand the certificate type negotiation and cannot parse @mtc.
+This is expected, as Wireshark does not understand the certificate type negotiation and cannot parse @mtc.
-Therefore, @fig:bytes_certificate_message show the payload bytes of the `Certificate` message.
+Therefore, @fig:bytes_certificate_message displays the payload bytes of the `Certificate` message.
 It starts with a three-byte #text(red)[length prefix]
 #footnote[
   This is different from the Internet-Draft in version 3, the newest available as of writing.
-  Instead, this is specified in our Pull Request #link("https://github.com/davidben/merkle-tree-certs/pull/95", `#95`) which will be published with the next draft version~@add_array_embedding.
+  Instead, this is specified in our Pull Request #link("https://github.com/davidben/merkle-tree-certs/pull/95", `#95`), which will be published with the next draft version~@add_array_embedding.
 ]
 followed by the #text(gray.darken(20%))[Merkle Tree Certificate] itself.
-We will not analyze the certificate itself byte-by-byte, as it generated by the Go-based @ca application and successfully parses in the Rust application, which are developed independently to a large extent.
+We will not analyze the certificate itself byte-by-byte, as it is generated by the Go-based @ca application and successfully parses in the Rust application, which is developed independently to a large extent.
-As specified by the length prefix, the @mtc is `0x8c`, i.e., 140 bytes long.
+As the length prefix specifies, the @mtc is `0x8c`, i.e., 140 bytes long.
 After that follows the two-byte #text(red)[length prefix] for the extension list and the two-byte #highlight(fill: blue.lighten(50%), radius: 1mm)[extension type].
 As in the `ClientHello` message, `0xfc00` encodes the `trust_anchors` extension.
-This extension is extension exists, because
+This extension is extension exists because
-  #quote(attribution: <rfc_mtc>, "If the authenticating party sends a certification path that matches the relying party's trust_anchors extension, as described in Section 4.2, the authenticating party MUST send an empty trust_anchors extension in the first CertificateEntry of the Certificate message")
+  #block(quote(attribution: <rfc_mtc>, "If the authenticating party sends a certification path that matches the relying party's trust_anchors extension, as described in Section 4.2, the authenticating party MUST send an empty trust_anchors extension in the first CertificateEntry of the Certificate message"), breakable: false)
 After the extension type follows a two-byte #text(red)[length prefix] that encodes the extension length, which is zero, meaning the extension is empty.

 #figure(